cutaway-security/sawh/README.md

 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process
 ```
-* Execute the script and follow the prompts
+* Execute the script.
 ```powershell
 .\sawh.ps1
 ```
-* Follow the prompts
+* Follow the prompts.
+* Reboot your system.
 * Test your system's functionality.
 Rollback if necessary.
-* Tell us about your experience on Twitter by tagging [@cutawaysecurity](https://twitter.com/cutawaysecurity).
+* Tell us about your experience on Twitter by tagging [@cutawaysecurity](https://twitter.com/cutawaysecurity) or, preferably, in this Github repo so others can help.
 Be sure to include your Windows version.

 # Systems Tested
 ## Windows Versions